Freedom FilesFreedom Files

 His movement, Defensores de la Patria (Defenders of the Motherland), assembled quickly around a two-pillar message: security and the economy.

-What his platform actually says
+What his platform says in plain terms

-Security – the hardline half
+Security, the hardline half

 The security promises are blunt.
 Scrap the peace talks with armed groups like the ELN and FARC dissidents.
 Launch a 90-day US-backed air campaign against them.
-Build 10 so-called mega-prisons – explicitly modeled on Nayib Bukele's approach in El Salvador.
+Build 10 so-called mega-prisons, explicitly modeled on Nayib Bukele's approach in El Salvador.
 Destroy the roughly 330,000 hectares of coca that drive Colombia's record cocaine production and account for about 4% of GDP.
 Use express asset forfeiture to seize cartel money.

-The economy – the investor pitch
+The economy, the investor pitch

 The economic side is built for capital: